-Complete 15 credits from the list of safety professional electives.
-A minimum of 12 of the 15 selected credits must be at the 300/400 level.
-A minimum grade of C- is required in each professional elective course.

-Important Note: First aid certification is a requirement for safety professionals.
-If you are not certified in first aid through an agency outside IU, you must include SPH-H160 First Aid and Emergency Care (3 cr.) in your professional electives.

-Professional Elective Choices.
-You may structure your professional electives to earn a minor in SPEA environmental management, business, or psychology.
+- Complete 15 credits from the list of safety professional electives.
+At least 12 of the 15 selected credits must be at the 300 or 400 level.
+A minimum grade of C- is required in each professional elective course. - First aid certification is a requirement for safety professionals.
+If you are not certified in first aid through an agency outside IU, you must include SPH-H 160 First Aid and Emergency Care in your professional electives. - You may structure your professional electives to earn a minor in Environmental Management (O'Neill), Business (Kelley), or Psychology (College).

-Professional Electives (Others OK w/Advisor Approval)
+Professional Elective Options (Others OK w/Advisor Approval)